Inheritance and Divorce

 Inheritance During Marriage: Basics

-In a divorce, marital property is divided between the separating spouses.
-Generally, inheritances are not subject to equitable distribution because inheritances are not considered marital property.
-Instead, inheritances are treated as separate property belonging to the person who received the inheritance and are not be divided between the parties in a divorce.
+As a general rule, inheritances are not subject to property division in divorce.
+This is because inheritances are not considered marital property.
+Instead, inheritances are separate property belonging to the person who received the inheritance.
+Separate property is not divided in a divorce.

 Inheritance Acquired Before the Marriage

-If the property is kept separate, under a separate title, or in a separate account, the property should continue to maintain separation.
-Without comingling, the inheritance would normally be considered separate property and the person who received it may keep all the funds associated with it in the event of a divorce.
+Suppose you keep the property separate, under a separate title, or in a separate account.
+In that case, the property should continue to maintain separation.
+Without commingling, the inheritance is generally separate property.
+The person who received it may keep all the funds associated with it in the event of a divorce.

 Gifts During the Marriage

 Gifts given to one spouse during the marriage are generally treated in the same way as an inheritance.
 If a third party gives a gift to only one spouse, the spouse maintains the gift as separate property in a divorce.
-However, like inheritance, if the gift is commingled with joint assets, it may lose separate property status and be subject to distribution in a divorce.
+If the gift is commingled with joint assets, it may lose separate property status in a divorce.

 Get Legal Help Working Through Inheritance and Divorce Issues

 Inheritance laws can be tough to understand, especially in the context of a divorce.
-If you would like to know more about inheritance and divorce, you may want to contact a skilled divorce attorney near you to discuss your situation.
+Suppose you want to know more about inheritance and divorce.
+In that case, you should contact a skilled divorce attorney to discuss your situation.
 A divorce lawyer can guide you through the divorce process and give advice based on your situation.